GSA/digitalgov.gov/content/post/2014-03-18-data-gov-usability-case-study.md

 date: 2014-03-18 8:42:54 -0400
 title: 'Data.gov &amp;#8211; Usability Case Study'
 summary: 'We all know listening to your customers is important.
 Not just reading their comments, but talking to them, actually getting in a room with them, and having them test your product.
 But if basing a whole-scale redesign around one series of user conversations makes you nervous &amp;#8211; it should.
-That&rsquo;s because sometimes when we listen,'
+That’sbecause sometimes when we listen,'
 authors: [jonathan-rubin]
 categories:
   - Design